Revisiting the 150 MHz Radio Luminosity Function of Star-Forming Galaxies with LOFAR Deep Fields through a Refined Statistical Framework: Methods

 where $k_1$ and $k_2$ are free parameters.
 The DE function $e_1(z)$ differs among models: \begin{itemize} \item Model A assumes PLE, commonly used in the literature \citep[e.g.,][]{2017A&A...602A...5N}, with

 \item Model B introduces an exponential density evolution:

 \item Model C adopts a redshift-dependent power-law form:

 \end{itemize} where $p_1$ and $p_2$ are additional free parameters.
 Models B and C represent the so-called “mixture evolution” or “LADE” scenarios, which allow for greater flexibility in modeling the joint evolution of number density and luminosity over cosmic time \citep[e.g.,][]{yuan2016mixture, yuan2017mixture, 2010MNRAS.401.2531A}.
-Unlike previous studies that fixed the local LF parameters to externally measured values (e.g.\ \citealt{2023MNRAS.523.6082C}), all parameters in Equation~(\ref{eq:LF2}) are treated as free variables and are fitted simultaneously with the luminosity and density evolution parameters, using a MCMC approach implemented with the {\sc emcee} Python package \citep{foreman2013emcee}.
+In our approach, all parameters in Equation~(\ref{eq:LF2}) are treated as free variables and are fitted simultaneously with the luminosity and density evolution parameters, using a MCMC approach implemented with the {\sc emcee} Python package \citep{foreman2013emcee}.
 This yields a fully self-consistent determination of both the local LF shape and its cosmic evolution.